michael-basweti/cp-readiness/flaskapp/app/README.md

 # FlaskApp
-this is a simple flask app.
+This is a simple flask app.
-to see another one of my flask connected with mysql database,check out the following [flask-blog](https://github.com/michael-basweti/flask-blog)
+To see another one of my flask apps connected with mysql database,check out the following [flask-blog](https://github.com/michael-basweti/flask-blog)